mbeddr/mps-platform-docs/src/doc/docs/aspects/plugin.md

 !!! warning "An action isn't visible."

-    You have to add it to an `ActionGroup` that can be attached to differenct places such as the context menu or the build menu.
+    You have to add it to an `ActionGroup` that can be attached to different places such as the context menu or the build menu.
     All of the action context parameters that are marked as required have to be available and the `#!java isApplicable` block must return true for an action to be visible.
-For debugging purposes you can set *always visible* to true to check if your action is registered at all.
+For debugging purposes, you can set *always visible* to true to check if your action is registered at all.

     You also need to have a standalone descriptor in your model for it to work.
-Additionaly, the solution kind should be set to *Other* in the *Java* tab of the solution properties ([Plugin | MPS](https://www.jetbrains.com/help/mps/plugin.html#actionsandactiongroups)).
+Additionally, the solution kind should be set to *Other* in the *Java* tab of the solution properties ([Plugin | MPS](https://www.jetbrains.com/help/mps/plugin.html#actionsandactiongroups)).

 [^1]:[How to create new SContainmentLink for a non-existent role?](https://mps-support.jetbrains.com/hc/en-us/community/posts/360009473300-How-to-create-new-SContainmentLink-for-non-existent-role-)